Everything You Need to Know About How Debt-to-Income Ratio Works

 Lowering Your Debts and Financial Obligations

-To accelerate your debt repayment and consequently lowering you DTI ratio, there are only four effective options to consider:
+To accelerate your debt repayment and consequently lower your DTI ratio, there are only four effective options to consider:

-3. Work with Credit Counseling Agency (CRA) like Money Fit.
-The CRA works with your current creditors to lower your interest rates, waive late or over-limit fees, typically leading to lower monthly payments and a debt freedom day just five years or less in the future.
+- Work with a Credit Counseling agency (CRA) like Money Fit.
+The CRA works with your current creditors to lower your interest rates, and waive late or over-limit fees, typically leading to lower monthly payments and a debt freedom day just five years or less in the future.
 There are no prepayment penalties, and there is no reason you can’t send extra payments through the CRA to accelerate your repayment plan even more.

-4. Negotiating the principle balances on your accounts may seem like a godsend, but beware of the dangers it will pose.
+- Negotiating the principal balances on your accounts may seem like a godsend, but beware of the dangers it will pose.
 Not only are debt negotiation companies (aka debt settlement companies) successful in less than 15% of cases, the methods they follow usually lead to even greater damage to your credit rating.
 This will likely prohibit you from qualifying for your next loan.

 Focusing on your debt-to-income ratio is only one of your priorities when applying for a loan.
 Consider the following questions before even heading to the bank or credit union or applying online.